overextended/overextended.github.io/docs/ox_inventory/Getting Started/qb.md

 ## Optional optimisation

-All item related functions from Player, such as `xPlayer.Functions.GetItemByName`, have been modified for compatibility purposes; however they are considered deprecated.
+All item related functions from Player, such as `Player.Functions.GetItemByName`, have been modified for compatibility purposes; however they are considered deprecated.

 The reasoning is fairly simple - there's now additional function references and overhead to consider.
 Fortunately, the new Inventory functions can be used directly and offer a great deal of improvements over the old ones.